Azizstar1992/CodeReviews.Console.HabitTracker/habit_tracker/Readme.md

 for deleting a habit, you must state the Id of the record you wish to delete. dont worry a list of database will be printed for you, once deleted, it cant be brought back.

+if you are having an issue loading the project make sure you are going down all the way to habit_tracker folder. i kept the CodeReviews.Console.HabitTracker.sln and it can interfere with the project running.